patibindu/credit-risk-classification/Credit-Risk/report-template.md

 * Briefly touch on any methods you used (e.g., `LogisticRegression`, or any resampling method).

-In this Challenge analysis aims to leverage various machine learning techniques to train and evaluate the performance of Logistic Regression Models in identifying the creditworthiness of the borrowers.
+In this Challenge,  analysis aims to leverage various machine learning techniques to train and evaluate the performance of Logistic Regression Models in identifying the creditworthiness of the borrowers.
 The models were trained using different methods, and their performances were compared to determine the better-performing model.
 The predictive variables in the model are the labels 0 (healthy loan) and 1 (high-risk loan).

 While constructing the models, the dataset was split into features and labels, and further divided into training and testing sets.